-33 2.2 History of Gene Therapy
+1.2 History of Gene Therapy

-34 An overview of the history of the development of gene therapy [8] in chronological order is shown in Table 1.

-Table 1: An overview of the history of the development of gene therapy in chronological order.
+An overview of the history of the development of gene therapy [8] in chronological order is shown in Table 1.
+Table 1: An overview of the history of development of gene therapy in chronological order.

-YEAR DEVELOPMENT 1909 The term "gene" was first used by Wilhelm Johannsen, who set the way for gene therapy to begin [8].
-I930s The phrase "genetic engineering" was coined [3].

-1953 The world-famous discovery that DNA has a double-helix structure was made by James Watson and Francis Crick [8].
+DEVICE ON THE INSTANT.
+YEAR DEVELOPMENT 1909 The term "gene" was first used by Wilhelm Johannsen, who set the way for gene therapy to begin[8].
+1930s The phrase "genetic engineering" was coined [3].
+1953 The world-famous discovery that DNA has a double-helix structure was achieved by James Watson and Francis Crick [8].
 1960s The fundamentals of bacterial gene transfer were identified [3].
 1970s Researchers were able to incorporate a specific therapeutic gene or genes into manufactured vectors through the use of recombinant DNA techniques [4].
 1989 To better monitor infiltrated lymphocytes during immunotherapy for melanoma, a neomycin-resistance marker was introduced onto tumor-infiltrating lymphocytes in 1989 using a retrovirus [5].
-1990 Ashanti Desilva, a little girl diagnosed with severe combined immunodeficiency (SCID), was the subject of the first successful gene therapy clinical study in 1990, when researchers from the University of Pennsylvania began treating her.
+1990 Ashanti DeSilva, a little girl diagnosed with severe combined immunodeficiency (SCID), was the subject of the first successful gene therapy clinical study in 1990 when researchers from the University of Pennsylvania began treating her.
 A retroviral vector was used to introduce a normal copy of adenosine deaminase (ADA) into her T cells, which were then engineered from there [8].
-1999 Dead from major coagulation problem and consequent multi-organ failure, Jesse Gelsinger became the first person to die from gene therapy [6].
+1999 Dead from major coagulation problems and consequent multi-organ failure, Jesse Gelsinger became the first person to die from gene therapy [6].
 2003 After receiving permission from the Chinese State Food and Medicine Administration (SFDA) in 2003, "Gendicine" became the first gene therapy drug to be permitted for the treatment of head and neck cancer.
 To this objective, the first medicine to receive approval was "Gendicine" [7].
 2012 "Glybera", authorized for lipoprotein lipase deficiency in 2012, was the first gene therapy medication approved by the European Medicines Agency (EMA) [8].
-2022 and beyond According to the results of prior clinical trials and the drugs that are now approved, it would appear that this potentially fruitful area of medicine is advancing at an unprecedented rate [8].
+2022 and beyond According to the results of prior clinical trials and the drugs that are now approved, it would appear that this potentially fruitful area of medicine is advancing at a rate that is unprecedented [8].

-37 2.3 Types of gene therapy
+1.3 Types of gene therapy

-38 Two primary classifications can be distinguished within the field of gene therapy [9].
-An example of gene therapy 39 for germ cells is the modification of germ cells through the introduction of functional genes into their genome.
-This 40 characteristic is inherited through the generations.
-Concerns over potential hazards, ethical considerations, and 41 technological limitations have kept germ-line gene therapy from being widely used in humans.
-Generating genes 42 from somatic cells: Instead of using germ cells or undifferentiated stem cells, somatic cell gene therapy can insert a 43 functional gene into any kind of cell.
+Two primary classifications can be distinguished within the field of gene therapy [9].
+An example of gene therapy for germ cells is the modification of germ cells through the introduction of functional genes into their genome.
 This characteristic is inherited through the generations.
-When it comes to 44 studying and treating gene-related disorders, cancer, immunization, and wound healing, somatic cell gene therapy is 45 where it's at.
+Concerns over potential hazards, ethicalconsiderations, and technological limitations have kept germ-line gene therapy from being widely used in humans.
+Generating genes from somatic cells: Instead of using germ cells or undifferentiated stem cells, somatic cell gene therapy can insert a functional gene into any kind of cell.
+This characteristic is inherited through the generations.
+When it comes to studying and treating gene-related disorders, cancer, immunization, and wound healing, somatic cell gene therapy is where it's at.

-46 2.4 Strategies in gene therapy
+1.4 Strategies in gene therapy

-Ex vivo gene therapy and in vivo gene therapy [10] are two distinct approaches that have emerged as a result of the scientific advancements [11].
-The process of ex vivo gene therapy involves the collection of cells from a patient, which is then followed by the alteration of those cells through genetic modification in a laboratory setting.
+Ex vivo gene therapy and in vivo gene therapy [10] are two distinct approaches that have emerged as a result of scientific advancements [11].
+The process of ex vivo gene therapy involves the collection of cells from a patient, which is then followed by the altering of those cells through genetic modification in a laboratory setting.
 In most cases, the quantity of genetically changed cells is increased, and then the transduced cells are given back to the patient.
 The goal of gene therapy in vivo is to modify the genetic repertoire of target cells to accomplish therapeutic goals by applying genetic material, usually DNA, to these cells.

-53 2.5 Techniques used in Gene therapy
+1.5 Techniques of gene therapy